topiasv/disable-kalman-filter/README.md

 # disable-kalman-filter
-A simple patch to disable kalman filter on Jolla C
+A simple patch to disable kalman filter on Inoi R7